How I Found Freedom In Divorce

 You see.
 When you are in an abusive marriage/relationship, it is hard to see your life outside of that relationship.
 Everything is about your partner.
 I was crippled with neediness, love for him, and fear.

 As seemingly in love with my husband as I was, I was also terrified of him and still am.
-He could be the sweetest man on earth but when he flipped, it was a whole different picture.
+He could seemingly be the sweetest man on earth but when he flipped, it was a whole different story.

 Eventually, he would somehow turn it around on me, and I would begin to question my own sanity.
 This happened far too often than I care to admit.